tonai/react-per-form/doc/docs/guides/01-errors-and-styling.md

 Or you can access the error object using the context (in that case you need to use a sub-component).

-You can use the `useFormErrors` hook to directly get access to the errors:
+You can use the `useFormErrors` hook to directly get access to the form errors:

 import SimpleComponentNonNativeContext from '@site/src/demo/SimpleComponentNonNativeContext';
 import SimpleComponentNonNativeContextSource from '!!raw-loader!@site/src/demo/SimpleComponentNonNativeContext';